tensorwerk/hangar-py/docs/concepts.rst

     collaboration in todays world?

-The impetus for developing a tool like Hangar is the belief that if it is simple for anyone with domain knowledge to collaboratively curate datasets containing information they care about, then they will.* Open source software development benefits everyone, we believe open source dataset curation can do the same.
+The impetus for developing a tool like Hangar is the belief that if it is simple for anyone with domain knowledge to collaboratively curate cellstores containing information they care about, then they will.* Open source software development benefits everyone, we believe open source cellstore curation can do the same.

 How To Overcome The "Size" Problem